fmhy/edit/AdblockVPNGuide.md

 # ► VPN

-* **WARNING** - For torrenting it's recommended to use a paid rather than free VPN.
+* **Note** - For torrenting it's recommended to use a paid rather than free VPN.
 Free VPNs are only really useful for things like viewing sites blocked by your ISP / country.

 ***